-Special needs children aged five and older participate in the YAD program on Sunday mornings at the Commission for Jewish Education.
-The goal of the YAD Hebrew School is to bring to our children the richness of their Jewish heritage and to foster pride and self assurance in their identity as valued members of the Jewish community.
+Special needs children aged five and older participate in the Yad program on Sunday mornings at Temple Beth Tikva in Greenacres.
+The goal of the Yad Hebrew School is to bring to our children the richness of their Jewish heritage and to foster pride and self assurance in their identity as valued members of the Jewish community.

-The YAD Hebrew School curriculum consists of learning about holidays, Jewish living, prayers, mitzvot, blessings, and Hebrew.
-Classes are taught using various techniques and modalities including visual and tactile aids, music, movement, and art.
+The Yad Hebrew School curriculum consists of learning about holidays, Jewish living, prayers, mitzvot, blessings, and Hebrew.
+Classes are taught using various techniques and modalities including visual and tactile aids - such as iPads, music, movement, and art.

 For more information or to get involved call Wilma Turk, Director of Special Needs Education at (561) 640-0700 or email

 The artwork for the Hamsa to the right was created by one of our YAD students.